-- 84. The use in s.531AS(1) TCA 1997, of the expression 'as if it were an amount of income tax' as contained in this provision, indicates that USC is not 'income tax'.
-The provision provides that for the purposes of administration and collection, it will be treated 'as if it were ... income tax'. - 85.
+- 76. The use of the expression 'as if it were an amount of income tax' as contained in this provision, indicates that USC is not 'income tax'.
+The provision provides that for the purposes of administration and collection, it will be treated 'as if it were ...income tax'. - 77.
 The Respondent submitted that this provision would not have been necessary if USC were income tax, as there would be no need for a legislative provision to apply the mechanics of the administration and collection of income tax to USC.
-The Respondent also submitted that under subsection (3), USC in being permitted to be stated in one sum with income tax ('the aggregated sum') distinguishes between USC and income tax as being two separate taxes and that such a provision would not be necessary if USC were income tax.
-I accept this submission on behalf of the Respondent.

-- 86. The Appellant, citing references to 'income tax' in section 3 and section 12 TCA 1997 and a reference to 'Income Tax Acts' in section 1 TCA 1997, contended that the expression 'income tax' was not defined in Irish tax legislation and that it was necessary therefore to examine the ordinary meaning of the term 'income tax' having recourse to dictionary definitions of 'income tax'. - 87.
+I accept this submission on behalf of the Respondent. - 78.
+The Appellant, citing references to 'income tax' in section 3 and section 12 TCA 1997 and a reference to 'Income Tax Acts' in section 1 TCA 1997, contended that the expression 'income tax' was not defined in Irish tax legislation and that it was necessary therefore to examine the ordinary meaning of the term 'income tax' having recourse to various dictionary definitions of 'income tax'. - 79.
 For ease of reference, the statutory provisions cited and relied upon are as follows; Section 1 TCA 1997 provides inter alia;